Last Updated on Samuel Franklinby

-A solid training map that you can catch the danger zone taxi from El Nath to reach directly for 45k Mesos.
+A solid training map that you can reach by riding the danger zone taxi from El Nath for 45k Mesos.
 This option excels for characters with large attack ranges and jump heights that allows them to stick to the bottom of the map while attacking the two bottom platforms where the majority of the mob spawn is.
-Bonus on this map is the trader at the top that you can use to sell drops, purchase potions or refresh your usable ammo such as throwing stars.
+A nice bonus on this map is the trader at the top that you can use to sell drops, purchase potions or refresh your usable ammo for your class such as throwing stars.

 - Raco – Verne Mine: Dangerous Raccoon Nest (Edelstein)